laukondrup/tab-manipulator/README.md

 - _Launchy/Vimium like interface_
 - User-defined sort based on regex matching urls and assigning letters to them, like TabGrouper used to do
 - Rename current tab in window (rename or prefix). ie. to indicate [DEV] window or [Study] window etc. (assign string to windowId)
-- Disable ctrl+W for pinned tabs
 - Move active tab group one group to the left/right
 - Custom sort pinned tabs
 - Window **tab rules**
   - Assign domain/URL to a **category** (ie. productive)
   - Window allow only 'Productive' or move to other window
-- Sort tabs to the right, left of selected tab
 - Close duplicates
 - Always open tab to the right checkbox